liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 	layout.friendly.url.keywords=c,combo,delegate,display_chart,dtd,facebook,google_gadget,group,html,image,language,netvibes,page,pbhs,poller,public,private,rss,sharepoint,sitemap.xml,tags,software_catalog,_vti_,wap,web,widget,wsrp,xmlrpc

-Set this to true if guest users should see the maximize window icon.
+Set this to `true` if guest users should see the maximize window icon.

 	layout.guest.show.max.icon=false

-Set this to true if guest users should see the minimize window icon.
+Set this to `true` if guest users should see the minimize window icon.

 	layout.guest.show.min.icon=false

-Set this to true if users are shown that they do not have access to a portlet.
-The portlet init parameter "show-portlet-access-denied" will override this setting.
+Set this to `true` if users are shown that they do not have access to a portlet.
+The portlet init parameter `show-portlet-access-denied` will override this setting.

 	layout.show.portlet.access.denied=true

-Set this to true if users are shown that a portlet is inactive.
-The portlet init parameter "show-portlet-inactive" will override this setting.
+Set this to `true` if users are shown that a portlet is inactive.
+The portlet init parameter `show-portlet-inactive` will override this setting.

 	layout.show.portlet.inactive=true

-Set this to true if the portal should show HTTP status codes like 404 if the requested page is not found.
+Set this to `true` if the portal should show HTTP status codes like 404 if the requested page is not found.

 	layout.show.http.status=true